AlexLebada/Python_projects/README.md

   Track user activity and settings: '/post-activity' - user is posting to his profile, '/settings', '/update-settings', '/profile/(.*)/' - get user info and ordered post by date\, '/upload-image/(.*)' - upload profile images
 <br/>

-  2.Storing & verify data in MongoDB using PyMongo:
+  2.Storing & verify data in local installed MongoDB using PyMongo:

   Users & Posts collection which are defined in RegisterModel, LoginModel, Posts\
 <br/>